-1. Stay informed about outages.
+1. The monsoon is almost here.
+Stay informed about outages.

 SRP customers have many ways to stay informed during an outage:

 - Sign up for free outage alerts.
 We’ll text or email you if the power goes out in your area.
 Get notified about outage causes, estimated restoration times and when power is restored.